 In the context of the ongoing climate and biodiversity crises, mixed forest stands are increasingly considered as a sustainable management alternative to monocultures.
 We developed a new individual-based and process-based forest growth model, PDG-Arena, to simulate mixed forest functioning and test ecophysiological interactions among trees in mixed stands.
-The model builds upon the validated ecophysiological stand-scale model CASTANEA and integrates tree competition for light and water.
-We evaluated the performance of PDG-Arena by comparing the simulated growth with annual dendrochronological growth data from 37 common beech and silver fir monospecific and mixed plots in the French Alps.
-PDG-Arena showed a slightly better performance than CASTANEA when simulating even-age and monospecific forests (r2 of 32.1 versus 29.5%).
-When using structure-diverse and species-diverse inventories, PDG-Arena performed better than CASTANEA in pure beech (38.3 versus 22.9%) and mixed stands (40.5 versus 36.3%), but not in pure fir stands (39.8 versus 42.0%).
-The new model also showed a significant positive effect of species mixing on gross primary production (+5.5%), canopy absorbance (+11.1%) and transpiration (+15.8%).
-Our results thus show that tree-level process-based models such as PDG-Arena, formally simulating interspecific interactions, can serve as a valuable tool to understand and simulate the carbon, light and water dynamics of mixed stands.
+The model builds upon of a the validated ecophysiological stand-scale model CASTANEA and integrates tree competition for light and water.
+We evaluated the simulation performance of PDG-Arena using annual by comparing the simulated growth with annual dendrochronological growth data from 39-37 common beech and silver fir monospecific and mixed plots in the French Alps.
+PDG-Arena showed similar performance as the validated stand-scale model a slightly better performance than CASTANEA when simulating even-age and monospecific forests , and significantly better performance when (r2 of 32.1 versus 29.5%).
+When using structure-diverse and species-diverse inventories.
+It, PDG-Arena performed better than CASTANEA in pure beech (38.3 versus 22.9%) and mixed stands (40.5 versus 36.3%), but not in pure fir stands (39.8 versus 42.0%).
+The new model also showed a significant positive effect of species mixing on gross primary production (+5.5%), canopy absorbance and transpiration (+11.1%) and transpiration (+15.8%).
+Our results thus show that tree-level process-based models such as PDG-Arena, formally simulating interspecific interactions, are needed to better can serve as a valuable tool to understand and simulate the functioning carbon, light and water dynamics of mixed stands.

-Keywords: ecophysiology, process-based modeling, mixed forest, competition, diversity, overyielding, drought, ray-tracing, French Alps
+Keywords: ecophysiology, process-based modeling, mixed forest, competition, biodiversity diversity, overyielding, drought, ray-tracing, French Alps